Bob Woodruff Official Biography

 During an August 2008 exclusive interview on "Nightline," former senator and presidential candidate John Edwards admitted that he had repeatedly lied about an extramarital affair with Rielle Hunter, a campaign employee.
 In 2011, Woodruff covered the trial of John Edwards, who was accused and ultimately found not guilty of conspiring to violate campaign finance laws.

 Previously Woodruff was anchor of the weekend edition of "World News Tonight" and one of ABC News' top correspondents.
 Before moving to New York in 2002, Woodruff worked out of ABC News' London Bureau.
-From there he has covered the Duke and Duchess of Cambridge and Prince Harry, traveling extensively with the young members of the Royal Family.
+From there he has covered conflicts throughout Europe and Africa, to the adventures with the Duke and Duchess of Cambridge and Prince Harry, traveling extensively with the young members of the Royal Family.

 Before becoming a journalist, Woodruff was an attorney.
 In 1989, while teaching law in Beijing, he was hired by CBS News to work as a translator during the Tiananmen Square uprising, and a short time later he changed careers.
 As ABC's Justice Department correspondent in Washington in the late 1990s, he covered the office of Attorney General Janet Reno, the FBI and ATF.